Jantalus/tesis/TracerPIN_modified/README.md

 * `-fno-omit-frame-pointer` to keep the stack frame and maintain consistent behaviour for allocation of variable (pointers)

 ### About static variables
-Debug data doesn't provide information about static variables and their size.
-For example a fixed array of `int`.
-That's why when trying to trace an static array you need to indicate the size of the variable with the `-vs` option, and reading from the code.
+Debug data doesn't provide information about static variables and their size, for example a fixed array of `int`.
+That's why when trying to trace a static array you need to indicate the size of the variable with the `-vs` option.
 This can be a problem if the static variable space is instantiated with a dynamic size: `int myArray[variable]`

 If the variable is simply a primitive type, you can check the byte size with the next command: